namin/llm-verified-with-monte-carlo-tree-search/README.md

 (If you want to use Dafny) Install Dafny: Download a binary [here](https://github.com/dafny-lang/dafny/releases/latest).

+Please confirm that Dafny verification works before running verMCTS.
+We have sometimes run into issues where z3 was not set up correctly, and Dafny skipped the verification process without returning an error code.
+Should you run into these problems, compile z3 from source and place the executable into your PATH.

 (If you want to use Coq) Install Coq: [Install opam](https://opam.ocaml.org/doc/Install.html), then:

 ```